16 Foundation Models for Economic Text and Expectations

 Example: Synthetic inflation-expectations respondents

 The Michigan Survey of Consumer Expectations reports cross-sectional distributions of household inflation expectations.
-Prompting a foundation model with personas drawn from the Michigan demographic marginals produces a set of synthetic one-year-ahead inflation expectations.
-Comparing the mean of the synthetic distribution to the Michigan mean tests the persona-mismatch bias term in Equation 16.8; comparing conditional means by age, income, or education bracket tests the conditional-bias term.
+Prompting a foundation model with personas drawn from the Michigan demographic marginals (so \(H = F_A\)) produces a set of synthetic one-year-ahead inflation expectations.
+When \(H = F_A\) the persona-mismatch term in Equation 16.11 vanishes by construction, and any gap between the synthetic and Michigan means is attributable to the conditional-bias term.
+Comparing conditional means \(\mu_q(a)\) and \(\mu_F(a)\) by age, income, or education bracket localizes the conditional bias across sub-populations.
 Zarifhonarvar (2026) reports exactly these comparisons: means can be approximately matched with careful prompting, variances are systematically understated, and tail respondents (very high or very low expectations) are under-represented.
 This is useful information about the model’s calibration, not a statement that synthetic respondents can substitute for the actual survey.

 16.9 Summary